Are continuing education courses tax deductible?

-Education expenses can be deductible in some situations — especially when they maintain or improve skills for your current work — but they’re not always allowed.
+Continuing education courses are often tax deductible when they maintain or improve skills for your current work — but not all education qualifies.

-On this page: Short answer · Who this applies to · When it's deductible · When it's not deductible · Continuing education · Job-related expenses · Example · Records · Related · FAQ
+On this page: Short answer · Who this applies to · When it's deductible · When it's not deductible · Continuing education · CEUs · Certifications · Job-related expenses · Example · Records · Related · FAQ

 Short answer